DanMB/sermon-presenter/README.md

 # ourpresenter

-Built in React Typescript with SCSS.
+Built in Svelte 5 with Typescript and SCSS.
 Native app made with [Tauri](https://tauri.app/)

 ## SCRIPTS